wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-windows-use-ssh-key.md

 ## Which key files do you need to create?

-A basic SSH setup for Azure includes an **ssh-rsa** public and private key pair of 2048 bits (by default, **ssh-keygen** stores these files as **~/.ssh/id_rsa** and **~/.ssh/id-rsa.pub** unless you change the defaults) as well as a `.pem` file generated from the **id_rsa** private key file for use with the classic deployment model of the Management Portal.
+A basic SSH setup for Azure includes a `.pem` file generated from the **id_rsa** private key file for use with the Management Portal.

-Here are the deployment scenarios, and the types of files you use in each:

-1. **ssh-rsa** keys are required for any deployment using the [preview portal](https://manage.windowsazure.cn), regardless of the deployment model.
-2. .pem file are required to create VMs using the [Management Portal](https://manage.windowsazure.cn). .pem files are also supported in classic deployments that use the [Azure CLI](/documentation/articles/xplat-cli-install).
+.pem file are required to create VMs using the [Management Portal](https://manage.windowsazure.cn). .pem files are also supported in classic deployments that use the [Azure CLI](/documentation/articles/xplat-cli-install).

 > [AZURE.NOTE] If you plan to manage service deployed with the classic deployment model, you may also want to create a **.cer** format file to upload to the portal -- although this doesn't involve **ssh** or connecting to Linux VMS, which is the subject of this article.
 To create those files on Linux or Mac, type